 When do you think it is the right time to hire a Music Tutor?

-If you are looking for a music tutor for your child, waiting until they are at least five years old is best.
-You are also making sure that your child has a definite interest in learning an instrument or developing their singing voice.
+If you are looking for a music tutor for your child, waiting until at least five years old is best.
+You also make sure that your child has a definite interest in learning an instrument or developing their singing voice.

 You also have a Book coming up.
-Can you please share what the book is about and what do you hope to achieve from it?
+Would you please share what the book is about and what do you hope to achieve from it?

 Yes, I have just become a best-selling published author as the collaborative book ‘The Elevation of the Femalepreneur Vol.3’ was launched on Amazon last week in its ebook form and has already topped the charts in several categories in four countries.
 My chapter is all about resilience in life and business and features elements from my childhood, faith and musical journeys.